-The Price Of Oranges [Short Story Hardback #33] by Nancy Kress My rating: 5 of 5 stars One of my absolute favorite short stories.
+One of my absolute favorite short stories.
 I've read "The Price of Oranges" many times, but I always seem to forget how it ends, making each new read a magical, emotional experience all over again.

-Stories of Your Life and Others by Ted Chiang My rating: 5 of 5 stars Ted Chiang’s collection of his stories published between 1990 and 2002 is now one of my favorite books ever, full of some of my favorite stories ever.
+Ted Chiang's collection of his stories published between 1990 and 2002 is now one of my favorite books ever, full of some of my favorite stories ever.
 There is not one story in this collection I did not enjoy, and all of them left me in awe.
 Yes, I'm going to be a little breathless with this review, but it's how I've been feeling for days now ever since I started reading Stories of Your Life and Others.